DNA evidence in the O. J. Simpson murder trial: Henry Lee

 Dr. Henry Lee, director of the Connecticut State Forensics Science Laboratory, testified on August 23–25 and August 28.
 Dr. Lee did not support the defense's claim of police fraud, but several of his answers gave the appearance he did.
 He testified that bloodstains on the console of the Bronco were consistent with a smearing motion which the defense said was evidence it was planted there by police.
 Lee also said he agreed with blood spatter expert Herbert MacDonell that the blood splatter on sock suggested the blood soaked through while no one was wearing it which the defense claimed was evidence the blood was planted on the sock.
 The defense implied that Lee's statement "something's wrong" with the DNA evidence item 47 due to a wet transfer stain in the case meant Lee supported their allegations that the police had "tampered" or planted it.

 During cross-examination Lee admitted that the smearing stain does not prove that blood stain was planted.
-He also admitted that the transfer stain on the socks could also be produced if Simpson had touched the socks or during the swab for the Phenolphthalein test for blood.
+He also admitted that the transfer stain on the socks could also be produced if Simpson had touched the socks or during the swab for the phenolphthalein test for blood.
 Lee also admitted that the item 47 doesn't incriminate Simpson because it belongs to Brown and was found at the crime scene and admitted the claim the police "Tampered" with it or planted it to frame Simpson was nonsensical.
 FBI shoe-print expert William J. Bodziak testified on September 15 that what Lee thought were a second set of shoe prints were actually just impressions left in the concrete from when it was poured.

 Dr. Henry Lee testified again during the civil trial but stated clearly "I never meant to imply there was scientific fact to show that any LA police officer planted or did anything, cheating, with any evidence when I said 'somethings wrong'.
 I did not testify to that."

 Fraud allegations

-Bundy crime scene
+Brown-Simpson crime scene

 Scheck implied that Vannatter could have planted Simpson's blood at the crime scene when he returned later that evening to Simpson's home to deliver his blood reference vial to Dennis Fung but the crime scene is actually at Nicole Brown's home.
 Scheck then suggested that another police officer could have "sprinkled Simpson's blood at the crime scene" but the prosecution demonstrated that the blood was photographed being there prior to Simpson's blood being drawn by the nurse.